Najatski/mp7-hd/README.md

 # mp7-hd
- Mario Party 7 texture upscale project in 4x resolution using mostly AI.
+This is a Mario Party 7 texture upscale project in 4x resolution using mostly AI.
 Will make the whole game look a lot better in theory (obviously).

+# How to Install

+To install this texture pack, you should grab the latest version from releases and put it in your dolphin textures directory in `Documents/Dolphin Emulator/Load/Textures`.
+Put the `GP7E` folder in that Textures folder, and make sure to enable [`Load Custom Textures`](https://imgur.com/a/Vs4fj0J) in Dolphin.

 # Progress

 ### Boards

 - [ ] Grand Canal
 - [ ] Pagoda Peak